RuleML/deliberation-ruleml/bash/README.txt

     $ ln -s ../modules/ modules

 2. Ensure that GIT is installed.
-3. Ensure that JAXB is installed.
+3. Ensure that JAXB is installed (e.g., version 2.3.0).
-4. Ensure that PHP is installed.
+4. Ensure that PHP is installed, including the ctype extension (installed by default on Windows).
 5. Ensure that curl is installed.
 6. Ensure that xmllint (in the library: libxml2-utils) is installed.